 |Energy efficiency||Less energy consumption within (the production process of) the company.||30% compared to a less environmentally friendly reference investment|

 |Recycling and reuse of waste||The investment goes beyond the current state of technology and the waste is produced by other companies.
 Emphasis is placed on mattresses, furniture, textiles, and plastics.
 Excluded are uses of these materials as fuel, filling material, or energy recovery.||35% compared to a less environmentally friendly reference investment|

 |Local infrastructure||Infrastructure tailored to the needs of undertakings that can be identified prior to the start of the project.||50% if the grant is less than, or equal to, the sum, including investment costs and operating profit|

 |Other CO2-reducing measures||Increase environmental protection.||40% compared to a less environmentally friendly reference investment|

 Only proven techniques are eligible.
 It is important to note that the VEKI only applies to projects within the following SBI codes:

 - SBI code C: Production of material goods, in which raw materials are processed and a high degree of mechanisation and automation is achieved.

 - SBI code E: Treatment of waste and wastewater.

 This scheme concerns investments made by individual companies in the industry.
-The company must be the end user or owner of the investment.
-In addition to being an investor, the applicant must be, and remain, the owner of the investment.
+The company must be the end user or remain the owner of the investment.
+In addition to being an investor, the applicant must be, and remain, the owner of the investment, also if the end product is subject to financial lease.
 This concerns investments in the applicant’s own business operations.